jwaldrip/dotfiles/.atom/packages/minimap/README.md

 #### Absolute Mode

-When enabled the Minimap uses an absolute positioning, letting the editor's content flow below the Minimap. `(default=true)`
+When enabled the Minimap uses an absolute positioning, letting the editor's content flow below the Minimap. `(default=false)`

 Note that this setting will do nothing if `Display Minimap On Left` is also enabled.

 `false`|`true`
 ---|---
 ![](https://github.com/atom-minimap/minimap/blob/master/resources/normal-mode.png?raw=true)|![](https://github.com/atom-minimap/minimap/blob/master/resources/absolute-mode.png?raw=true)

+#### Adjust Absolute Mode Height

+When enabled and `Absolute Mode` is also enabled, the minimap height will be adjusted to only take the space required by the text editor content, leaving the space below triggering mouse events on the text editor. `(default=false)`

+**Be aware this can have some impact on performances as the minimap canvases will be resized every time a change in the editor make its height change.**

 ### Key Bindings